-The shortest moxibustion points are given on a chart, illustrated by Prof Pasang Yonten Arya with a short code name made for the students.
+The shortest moxibustion points were given on a chart, illustrated by Prof Pasang Yonten Arya with a short code name made for the students.

-In this seminar, Prof Pasang Yonten Arya teaches the principles of Tibetan moxibustion, the preparation of the moxas cones, as well as how to use them for therapy.
+In this seminar, Prof Pasang Yonten Arya taught the principles of Tibetan moxibustion, the preparation of the moxas cones, as well as how to use them for therapy.

 Learn more about Tibetan moxibustion at: www.tibetanmedicine-edu.org